darrenkoh/document-management-agents/README.md

 - Use batch processing for multiple files
 - Consider GPU acceleration for Ollama if available
 - Reduce model size for faster inference

+**Receipt segmentation (SAM3)**
+- Ensure you have installed SAM3 from `https://github.com/facebookresearch/sam3`
+- Ensure `segmentation.enable: true` and `segmentation.checkpoint_path` is set in `src/backend/config/config.yaml`
+- On Apple Silicon, use `segmentation.device: auto` (or explicitly `mps`) to enable Metal acceleration
+- Use the standalone CLI to validate segmentation output:\n  - `python src/backend/scripts/segment_receipts.py --input /path/to/image_or_dir`

 ### Getting Help